ZaidSlimane/WalmartSalesVisualization/README.md

 - **Input Form**: Users can input the target year, store name, and select the field they want to visualize.
 - **Visualization**: Upon form submission, the program generates a bar chart visualization of the selected field's data by month for the target year and store.

 ## Usage

-1. Clone the repository:

-    ```bash
-    git clone <# Walmart Sales Visualization

-This project allows users to visualize Walmart sales data for a specific target year, store, and selected field.

-## Features

-- **Input Form**: Users can input the target year, store name, and select the field they want to visualize.
-- **Visualization**: Upon form submission, the program generates a bar chart visualization of the selected field's data by month for the target year and store.

-## Usage